 Today's tour will begin at Túcume Archaeological Complex, where you will spend time visiting the site and its fascinating museum.
 Enjoy the views from Cerro Purgatorio before heading towards Lambayeque to visit the Museo Tumbas Reales (Royal Tombs Museum).
 Pay a visit to local craft villages to see fine examples of handmade Peruvian arts and crafts, then have lunch in a local restaurant.

 Next, visit Huaca Rajada Archaeological Complex, including the recently discovered tomb of the Lord of Sipán, and its museum.
-Return to Chiclayo and overnight.
+Return to Chiclayo.